NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="all" />` means "Include the default assets([all](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) in the current project, but if packed or consumed via a ProjectReference, all of the assets are excluded, so this package will not be a transitive dependency".

-Another example, `<PackageReference Include="NuGet.Protocol" Version="6.4.0" PrivateAssets="compile" />` means "include the default assets([all](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) in the current project, but if packed or consumed via a ProjectReference, the "compile" asset should be excluded from the package dependency, so that my package's dependencies do not leak APIs into projects using my package".
+Another example, `<PackageReference Include="NuGet.Protocol" Version="6.4.0" PrivateAssets="compile" />` means "include the default assets([all](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) in the current project, but if packed or consumed via a ProjectReference, the "compile" asset should be excluded from the package dependency, so that my package's dependencies do not leak APIs into projects using my package.

-A third example, `<PackageReference Include="Microsoft.Build" Version="17.0" ExcludeAssets="runtime" />` means "in the current project, make the `compile` assets available (so both intellisense and the compiler can access APIs from the package), but `Microsoft.Build`'s dlls are not copied to `bin` on build (`runtime` assets), and if the project is packed or consumed via a ProjectReference, then `runtime`(+ `buildMultitargeting, buildTransitive, native`, by default `contentFiles, analyzers, native`) assets also be excluded for the `Microsoft.Build` dependency for any project that references the current project's package transitively.
+A third example, `<PackageReference Include="Microsoft.Build" Version="17.0" ExcludeAssets="runtime" />` means "in the current project, make the `compile` assets available (so both intellisense and the compiler can access APIs from the package), but `Microsoft.Build`'s dlls are not copied to `bin` on build (`runtime` assets), and if the project is packed or consumed via a ProjectReference, then `runtime`(+ PrivateAssets default `contentFiles, analyzers, native`) asset also be excluded for the `Microsoft.Build` dependency for any project that references the current project's package transitively.

 However, a scenario that is missing is "exclude a package asset from a current project, but do not exclude it from the dependency when the current project is packed", i.e
 `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`.
-This missing feature is more obvious when looking at a project/flow matrix below (see 3rd row), because `PrivateAssets` is not independent from `IncludeAssets`.
-We want to change that with opt-in metadata, it would let assets flow to the parent project on that case.
+This missing feature is more obvious when looking at a project/flow matrix below (see 3rd row), because `PrivateAssets` is not independent from `IncludeAssets/PrivateAssets`.
+We want to change that with opt-in `ExcludedAssetsFlow` boolean metadata, it would let assets flow to the parent project on that case.

 Let's consider some particular asset (e.g. `build`, `compile`, or even `all`) that may appear in the list of `IncludeAssets` or `PrivateAssets` metadata.
 When it appears in one or both of these lists, they may interact to control whether the asset flows transitively.
 The ☑️ symbol means this asset is listed in that metadata, and 🔲 means it is _not_ listed.
 Note that presence in PrivateAssets indicates that an asset should *not* flow transitively.